DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 ### --app-init-delay \<ms\>

-Specifies the time (in milliseconds) allowed for an application launched using the [--app](#-a-command---app-command) option to initialize.
+Specifies the time (in milliseconds) allowed for an application launched with the [--app](#-a-command---app-command) option to initialize.

-TestCafe waits the specified time before it starts running tests.
+TestCafe waits the specified time before it starts the tests.

 **Default value**: `1000`